csk3/csk3.github.io/_posts/2023-07-12-post-bibliography.md

 # Adjusting the angle of the sample with Hx and Hz field

-An easy way to adjust the sample in the magnetic field
+An easy way to adjust the sample in the magnetic field.